Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 --

+Methods make it easier to organize and debug your code.

+--

-Methods make it easier to debug your code.
-In addition, they allow you to hide the details of a method from the user (hiding complexity).
-This is called **information hiding**.
+In addition, methods allow you to hide the details of a method from the user (hiding complexity).

 ---